 Corina Enache blends multidisciplinary education with practice.
-She has completed two bachelors in political science and marketing, an MSc in cultural anthropology from University of Amsterdam, worked for various companies across the world, and – for the last five years - run her own applied anthropology company, The Sweet Spot.
-Corina works alongside designers and other anthropologists for start-ups and companies from various sectors and universities in Europe and New Zealand.
-She is currently Lead Organisational Development at Transavia, Netherlands.
-Besides co-founding Interbuilding Applied Anthropology Meetup and Namla together with Rosalie & University of Amsterdam, Corina founded and hosts a social science podcast called The Human Show.
+She has completed two bachelors in political science and marketing, a MSc in cultural anthropology from the University of Amsterdam as well as worked for various companies across the world, and for the last five years run her own applied anthropology company, The Sweet Spot working alongside designers and other anthropologists for start-ups and companies from various sectors and universities in Europe and New Zealand.
+She is currently a senior consultant with Schouten en Nelissen.
+Besides co-founding Interbuilding Applied Anthropology Meetup (2019-2023) and Namla together with Rosalie, Corina founded and hosts a social science podcast called The Human Show.

 Rosalie Post was educated as a 'typical theoretical anthropologist’, with a BSc in Cultural Anthropology from the University of Amsterdam and a research MA from Uppsala University.
-After her studies she rolled into research on social housing, and eventually into housing policy consulting.
-She has worked in this field for a few years, studying, collaborating and consulting with national and local governments, institutions, and societal organisations such as housing associations and healthcare organisations.
-She is currently employed as a policy advisor/researcher with RIGO Research & Advies.
-Besides starting the Interbuilding Applied Anthropology Meetup and Namla together with Corina, Rosalie runs an art project called radical empathy.
+It was only when she started working that she realised that creating change in the world makes her happier than philosophical deliberations ever had.
+For the last six years, she has worked in the housing field in the Netherlands, studying, collaborating with and consulting for national and local government, institutions and societal organisations such as housing associations and healthcare organisations.
+Her last title in this field was medior policy advisor with RIGO Research & Advies, after which she chose to spend more time expanding Namla.
+Besides Interbuilding Applied Anthropology Meetup (2019-2023) and Namla together with Corina, Rosalie owns a business called Berkenblad Antropologie.

-This course is a collaboration between Namla and the University of Amsterdam, and links to a variety of ongoing projects.
-If you want to find out more about Namla and its ongoing activities, connect or subscribe to their Linkedin page or contact the members of the academic team.
+This course is a collaboration between Namla and the University of Amsterdam and links to a variety of ongoing projects.
+If you want to find out more about Namla and its ongoing activities, connect or subscribe to their website.

 Want to get to know more about studying short courses at the University of Amsterdam?
 Follow us on social media and join our digital community.
 Get a feel for our programmes, city, and academic and social life, as well as upcoming courses.
 Learn more about studying with us through the eyes of past students and our community of passionate experts.